+mandate terms for miner transfers may emem

-D3 Fall Х
+D3 Fall X

 D3 Winter

 D3 Spring X

 D3 Summer

-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering X freshman?
-D4 If yes, what is the minimum number of credits and the unit 30 semester • of measure? units
+D4 Yes No D4 Must a transfer applicant have a minimum number of credits ~ completed or else must apply as an entering freshman? ^ D4 If yes, what is the minimum number of credits and the unit of 30 semester measure? units